Wendy Williams: Dementia diagnosis and guardianship

-Wells Fargo froze Williams’ accounts due to her deteriorating health in January 2022 and queried the New York Supreme Court if a guardianship was necessary.
-Williams denied these claims; however, a judge appointed Sabrina Morrissey as Williams’ temporary financial guardian in March and confirmed her in May.
-Williams entered a wellness facility to treat her health issues.
+In 2022, Lori Schiller, Williams' former financial advisor, froze her Wells Fargo bank accounts.
+Schiller requested a hearing from the New York Supreme Court to determine if Williams was legally incapacitated and in need of a temporary guardianship.
+Williams denied these claims on her mental health.
+Attorney Sabrina Morrissey was appointed as Williams' temporary financial guardian by an unnamed judge in March 2022.
+After being confirmed in May, Morrissey remained in that position until July.
+From September to October 2022, Williams stayed in a long-term care facility to receive treatment for her health issues.
 She returned to the public eye in November and prepared to launch a podcast.
-However, it was never released to the public.
+However, it was not released to the public.

-Williams was diagnosed with aphasia and frontotemporal dementia in 2023 and entered a long-term care facility.
-A documentary chronicling Williams's life since 2022, Where Is Wendy Williams?, aired on Lifetime in February 2024.
+In 2023, Williams was diagnosed with primary progressive aphasia and frontotemporal dementia.
+She was booked into a long-term care facility by Morrissey, who had been appointed as Williams' legal guardian.
+A documentary chronicling Williams's life from August 2022 to April 2023, Where Is Wendy Williams?, aired on Lifetime in February 2024.
 Morrissey unsuccessfully sued to prevent its release, claiming the documentary exploited Williams.

 Legal documents filed by Morrissey issued in November 2024 described Williams as "cognitively impaired, permanently disabled and legally incapacitated."
 Williams denied these claims in an appearance on the radio show The Breakfast Club in January 2025.
-She likened her experience to "emotional abuse" and criticised the restrictions placed upon her by the terms of the guardianship.
-Her niece, Alex Finnie, also appeared on the show to express support for Williams and disputed that she was legally incapacitated.
-Finnie encouraged people to use the hashtag #FreeWendy or to donate to a GoFundMe account she set up for Williams.
-Later, Williams was interviewed by Nightline co-host Byron Pitts.
-In the interview, Williams explained she was placed in the unit for those with memory difficulty and criticised this decision.
-In March, Williams received a cognitive test at a hospital to assess the necessity of the guardianship.
-On March 12, she appeared on The View to discuss her case, stating that she had quit alcohol use.
+She likened her experience to "emotional abuse" and criticized the restrictions placed upon her by the terms of the guardianship.
+Her niece, Alex Finnie, appeared on the show to express support for Williams and disputed that she was incapacitated.
+Finnie encouraged people to use the hashtag #FreeWendy or donate to a GoFundMe account she set up for Williams.
+In February, Williams was interviewed by Nightline co-host Byron Pitts.
+In the interview, she explained she was placed in a unit specialising in treating memory difficulties and described the facility as a "prison", saying "Look, I don't belong here at all.
+This is ridiculous."

-It was reported that Williams's ex-husband, Kevin Hunter, filed a lawsuit on behalf of Williams against the judge and her legal guardian in her case on June 18, accusing them of abuse, neglect and fraud in handling Williams's guardianship.
-Doubt was later cast on Williams' dementia diagnosis; in November, a neurologist challenged the diagnosis, using the findings of a recent court-ordered medical examination of Williams as evidence.